- Area of study: humanities

 Admission rules for candidates with Polish diplomas

-The recruitment procedure will take into account the results of the oral exam in English, based mainly on a reading list published in the IRK system and on the website of the Institute of Archaeology UW in the tab - Recruitment.
-Books will mainly concern general archaeological issues common to all fields of science, including history, methodology of archaeology, methodology of archaeological excavations and the specifics of the specialization that the candidate is going to study during second cycle studies.
+The results of the oral exam in English will be taken into account in the recruitment procedure, mainly based on the books from the list, which will be published in the IRK system by the date specified in the recruitment resolution and on the website of the Faculty of Archaeology of the University of Warsaw in the recruitment section.
+The questions will mainly concern general archaeological issues, including history, methodology of archaeology, methods of archaeological research and the specificity of the specialization in which the candidate wants to develop at the second-cycle studies.

 Candidates will be assessed on a scale of 0 to 30 points.

-Admission to full-time second cycle studies will depend on obtaining at least 17 points from the oral exam and submitting the set of required documents within deadline, including a university diploma, within the limit of places.
+The condition for admission to second-cycle full-time studies, within the limit of places, will be obtaining a minimum of 17 points from the oral exam and submission of a complete set of required documents, including a university diploma, within the prescribed period.

 - Bahn, P. (ed.), Archaeology: The Essential Guide to Our Human Past, Smithsonian Books, 2017